January 2025 Update: Reports Are Due

 A Different Dataset Than U.S. PFAS Reporting

-Manufacturers won’t be able to simply recycle data from the work they’ve prepared for TSCA PFAS reporting: Canada’s law requires data for the 2023 calendar year, while TSCA is asking for the years between 2011 and 2022.
+Manufacturers won’t be able to simply recycle data from the work they’ve prepared for TSCA PFAS reporting.
+Beyond the import differences between the two countries, Canada’s law requires data for the 2023 calendar year, while the U.S. is asking for the years between 2011 and 2022.
+Additionally, the U.S. is collecting information against a broad list of PFAS that meet a specific definition, while Canada is collecting information against a narrow list of specific PFAS.

 This supports the argument that manufacturers and importers should treat PFAS management as an ongoing process rather than an archeological fact-finding mission.
-Although some regulations (for now) are focused on historical data collection, manufacturers should expect that regulators will use the data collected to develop more robust reporting requirements and restrictions going forward.
+Although these two regulations are focused on historical data collection, emerging state reporting requirements, such as the State of Minnesota “Products Containing PFAS” reporting rule known as Amara’s Law, will require reporting on actively-sold products with PFAS.
+Manufacturers should expect that regulators will use the data collected to develop more robust reporting requirements and restrictions going forward.

 Simply put, PFAS reporting is not a one-and-done deal.
 You need to think strategically and proactively about the program you put in place to comply with PFAS reporting laws.